rubychi/tabata-timer/README.md

 ```

-4. Start the server and the service
+5. Start the server and the service
 ```
-> lerna run dev-watch
+> lerna run dev
 ```

-5. See it up and running on http://localhost:8080
+6. See it up and running on http://localhost:8080

 ## Deployment

 1. Build a production version of the application
 ```
-> lerna run build
+> npm start
 ```

-2. Change to the server directory to deploy to Heroku
+2. Deploy to Heroku
 ```
 > heroku create
 > git push heroku master